bluss/bluss.github.io/_posts/2015-10-11-stuff-the-identity-function-does.markdown

 {% endhighlight %}

-This is a point where Rust could improve by learning infer whether to reborrow or move the mutable references.
+This is a point where Rust could improve by learning infer whether to reborrow or move mutable references.
 Until then, we have `id`.

 ## id Makes Immutable Locals Mutable